Irish crypto firms must comply with money laundering laws for the first time By Cointelegraph - Up News Info

 Irish crypto firms must comply with money laundering laws for the first time

-Ireland’s crypto businesses have become subject to regulatory oversight for the first time, with local digital asset firms now observing anti-money laundering guidelines set out by the European Union, or EU.
+Ireland’s crypto businesses have become subject to regulatory oversight for the first time, with local digital asset firms now observing Anti-Money Laundering guidelines set out by the European Union.

-The EU’s Fifth Anti-Money Laundering Directive, or 5AMLD, was transposed into Irish Law on April 23, via the Criminal Justice Money Laundering and Terrorist Financing Amendment Act of 2021.
+The EU’s Fifth Anti-Money Laundering Directive, or 5AMLD, was transposed into Irish law on Friday, via the Criminal Justice Money Laundering and Terrorist Financing Amendment Act of 2021.

 Continue Reading on Coin Telegraph